SiliconLabs/gecko_sdk/app/bluetooth/example_host/bt_host_esl_ap/readme/readme.md

 - _Issuing `sync config` without any further parameter will display the current sync train configuration._
 - _Using the optional `-ms` argument with the 'config' subcommand allows you to specify timing parameters in milliseconds instead of their natural units, but this may introduce rounding errors.
 Please also note that with this option the fractional milliseconds can't be specified precisely._
 - _You can ask for the current status of the PAwR train by omitting the choice._
+- _If a configuration attempt is made with an implausible parameter set, the previous working configuration is restored._
+-
 Examples:
 - `sync start`